acairns/sergeant/README.md

 [![Quality Score](https://img.shields.io/scrutinizer/g/acairns/sergeant.svg?style=flat)](https://scrutinizer-ci.com/g/acairns/sergeant/?branch=master)
 [![Software License](https://img.shields.io/badge/license-MIT-brightgreen.svg?style=flat)](LICENSE)

-Sergeant is a framework-agnostic command bus.

-This package complies with [PSR-1], [PSR-2] and [PSR-4].
-If you notice any violations with these guidelines, please create an issue or submit a pull request.
+This package intends to comply with [PSR-1], [PSR-2] and [PSR-4].
+If you notice any violations with these guidelines, please submit an issue or a pull request.

 [PSR-1]: https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-1-basic-coding-standard.md
 [PSR-2]: https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-2-coding-style-guide.md
 [PSR-4]: https://github.com/php-fig/fig-standards/blob/master/accepted/PSR-4-autoloader.md

+---

+Sergeant allows business logic to be extracted into their own classes and executed using domain language specific to the application.

+Why use Sergeant?

+- Allows business code to be abstracted into separate classes.
+- Runs commands named using language which describes it's intent.
+- Highly configurable and framework-agnostic.
+- Enforces a 1:1 relationship between Command and Handler.

+## Requirements

+The following versions of PHP are supported by this version.

+- PHP 5.3
+- PHP 5.4
+- PHP 5.5
+- PHP 5.6

 ## Install